MohaiminulEraj/online-care/Readme.md

 <h2 align=center>
-ONLINE MEDICATION BASED PROJECT
+ONLINE CARE BASED PROJECT
 </h2>

 ---

 ## **PROJECT INTRODUCTION**
-#### **Online Medication Based Project is a website where patients and doctors can communicate through this website post articles regarding any disease or symptoms.
-Doctors needs verify the articles to make it publicly available.**
+#### **A platform that provides verified articles to stop fake news from spreading and a platform where patients can set appointments and talk to specialists to diagnose their health problems.**

 ## **HOW TO SETUP**